An official website of the European Union. See all European Institutions

 Thus, and as the European Union (EU) institutions and its 28 Member States have achieved strategic steps in their political integration, including by the adoption of a strong, single currency - the euro- , we are today reaching out to our partners in building a new international agenda defined by common objectives for peace by sustainable development and the rule of law.
 In the 21st century, Asia and, in particular, Vietnam, holds a central place in this approach.

-The year 2016 marks the 26th anniversary of the establishment of bilateral diplomatic relations beween the EU and Vietnam.
-Emerging from a long period of conflict, during those 26 years, Vietnam has experienced impressive economic growth.
+The year 2019 marks the 29th anniversary of the establishment of bilateral diplomatic relations beween the EU and Vietnam.
+Emerging from a long period of conflict, during those 29 years, Vietnam has experienced impressive economic growth.
 The country underwent significant social changes and has become a middle-income country.
 Vietnam is an important player within ASEAN.
 The EU and its Member States accompanied Vietnam on this journey, as major donors contributing to Vietnam’s development, while strengthening and deepening bilateral ties through trade and investment, training and education, governance, and increased cooperation in foreign policy.
-This solid, all-rounded partnerships have culminated by the signature between the European Union and Vietnam of a Framework Agreement on Comprehensive Partnership and Cooperation (PCA) in 2012, and the recent conclusion of the negotiations of a bilateral Free Trade Agreement (FTA) in December 2015, which are crucial milestones in the partenership between the EU and Vietnam.
+This solid, all-rounded partnerships have culminated by the signature between the European Union and Vietnam of a Framework Agreement on Comprehensive Partnership and Cooperation (PCA) in 2012, and the recent signing of the bilateral Free Trade Agreement (FTA) in June 2019, which are crucial milestones in the partenership between the EU and Vietnam.

 In close coordination with the Embassies of our Member States, the European Union Delegation in Vietnam ensures the unity, consistency and effectiveness of the EU's relation with Vietnam.
 The EU Delegation is the single and permanent interlocutor of Vietnamese authorities, civil society organizations and other stakeholders for all those EU-related matters.